 The Saints have been victims of soul-crushing playoff losses the last two seasons – the Minneapolis Miracle during the 2017 Divisional Playoffs and the pass interference/helmet-to-helmet no-call in the this year’s NFC Championship that would have sent the team to the franchise’s second Super Bowl.

 Bettors are eager to cash in on black and gold cloud hanging over the New Orleans Saints, as many casinos are placing early lines on the 2019 season end.
-The top five scenarios revealed thus far, while seemingly farfetched, are in line with the unbelievable outcomes of the last two seasons.
+The top six scenarios revealed thus far, while seemingly farfetched, are in line with the unbelievable outcomes of the last two seasons.

 The favorite at +175 is the Saints up 4 with 20 seconds left in the fourth quarter and Drew Brees fumbling the snap on a kneel attempt with the opposing team scooping up the ball and scoring a game-winning touchdown.